The U.S. Environmental Protection Agency

 - What challenges need to be addressed/resolved in implementing the proposed guidelines in order to be a transparent, fair, and consistent process?

-All comments must be received by Tuesday, February 25, 2014, and must include the following docket identification (ID) number: EPA-HQ-OPPT-2013-0579.
-Comments may be submitted via the Federal eRulemaking Portal at www.regulations.gov, or by mail or delivery.
+Comments must be received by April 25 and must include docket identification (ID) number EPA-HQ-OPPT-2013-0579.
+Comments may be submitted via www.regulations.gov, or by mail or delivery.
 More information about submitting comments is available online.

-The full draft guidelines and the EPA's official Federal Register call for comments are both available online.
+The full draft guidelines and the EPA's original Federal Register call for comments are both available online.